VROOM-Project/vroom-express/README.md

 - set the default wrt the detailed route geometry display;
 - choose to use new v5.\* OSRM API or older v4.\*;
 - set OSRM server address and port;
-- allow to override some of the above at query time.
+- allow to override some of the above at query time (see "Notes").

+# Notes

+The new VROOM API (using `json` input) is required but not released yet so make sure you build VROOM from the `develop` branch in the meantime.

+As a default, responses do not contain the route geometry but this can be changed at query-time by adding an `"options": {"g": true}` object to the json request.